Macedonian nationalism: Late 19th century and early 20th century

 The Internal Macedonian Revolutionary Organization (IMRO) grew up as the major Macedonian separatist organization in the 1890s, seeking the autonomy of Macedonia from the Ottoman Empire.
-It devised the slogan "Macedonia for the Macedonians" and called for a supranational Macedonia, consisting of different nationalities and eventually included in a future Balkan Federation.
-The IMRO initially opposed being dependent on any of the neighbouring states, and especially tried to hold back the influence of Greece and Serbia in the area.
-However, its relationship with Bulgaria was more ambiguous, but there was a fraction which firmly opposed any annexation from Bulgaria.
-Despite that the autonomism and separatism of IMRO members were supranational, they undoubtedly stimulated the development of Macedonian nationalism, particularly from the leftist activists.
+It devised the slogan "Macedonia for the Macedonians" and called for a supranational Macedonia, consisting of different nationalities.
+The IMRO initially opposed being dependent on any of the neighboring states, and especially tried to hold back the influence of Greece and Serbia in the area.
+However, its relationship with Bulgaria was more ambiguous, but there was a faction which firmly opposed any annexation from Bulgaria.
+Despite that, the autonomism and separatism of IMRO members were supranational, they stimulated the development of Macedonian nationalism, particularly by the leftist activists.
+Although he was appointed Bulgarian metropolitan bishop, in 1891, Theodosius of Skopje attempted to restore the Archbishopric of Ohrid as an autonomous Macedonian church, but his idea failed.
+In this period, he thought that there was an ethnic difference between Macedonians and their Orthodox Christian neighbors.